Earth Month Events in Milwaukee’s North Shore

 Shorewood Conservation Committee Film Festival (Winter/Spring)

-Each year, Shorewood’s Conservation Committee hosts a free Environmental Film Festival in the lead-up to Earth Day.
+Each year, Shorewood’s Conservation Committee hosts free Environmental Films in the lead-up to Earth Day.
 Several eco-documentaries are screened at the Shorewood Village Center (3920 N. Murray Ave) on weekday evenings (often in January, February, and March).
 No admission fee or registration is required – just drop in.
 After each film, Conservation Committee members lead a short discussion about how residents can take local action on the issues raised.
 Topics vary by year (recent films have explored wildlife, plastic pollution, sustainable gardening, etc.).
 It’s a family-friendly event (recommended for older kids and teens interested in the environment), and a great indoor way to build up to Earth Day with education and conversation.

 Shorewood Community Clean-Up Traditions